sztadii/kafka-example/README.md

 ## Problem to solve:

-During development new feature where we will need to use Kafka broker to communicate we will need to set up own local env.
+When we need to deliver a new feature where we will need to use Kafka broker to communicate <br />
+sometimes we will need to set up our own local env.
-It can be painful to find proper Kafka and Zookeeper configuration.
+It can be painful to find proper Kafka and Zookeeper configuration. <br />
-So this repo can solve your problem, cause everything you will run just with one command.
+So this repo can solve your problem, cause everything you will need to do is run just a single command.
-It will create Kafka, Zookeeper instances and WebUI that helps you to monitor new events, and their messages Enjoy :)
+It will create Kafka, Zookeeper instances and WebUI that helps you to monitor new events and their messages Enjoy :)

 ## Hot to run